 Before the upcoming season of WSOP, my friends and I got into an argument while discussing a famous tweet by the 2004 runner-up, David Williams.
 I was on David’s side when he said that having rebuys in the main event of the WSOP can be much more beneficial for everyone.

 Having rebuys in the main event of the WSOP is not allowed.
 This could damage the competitive nature of the tournament because rich players could go all in often just to get an unfair advantage over players who don’t rebuy.
-However, several other events in the WSOP allow single or more rebuys.
+However, several other events in the WSOP in 2023 allow single or more rebuys.

 In this article, I will mention the history of rebuys in the WSOP, how you can participate in the WSOP, its format, and other details about rebuys in the tournament.